Taylor Motter Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.89).
+- The Padres have the sixth-ranked team ERA among all league pitching staffs (3.89).

-- Padres pitchers combine to allow 144 home runs (1.1 per game), the eighth-fewest in the league.

-- The righty last pitched on Wednesday against the Miami Marlins, when he tossed six scoreless innings while giving up three hits.
+- The left-hander last appeared in relief on Saturday, when he tossed 2 2/3 innings against the Milwaukee Brewers, allowing two earned runs while giving up four hits.

-- The 33-year-old has amassed a 3.70 ERA and 8.8 strikeouts per nine innings across 20 games this season, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.